 The BBFC Insight includes the following comment about the PG rated version that is not in the U rated version.

-There is a single use of mild bad language ('bitch') in the lyrics of a song playing in the background of one scene.
+There is a single use of mild bad language ('bitch') in the lyrics of a song playing in the background of

 UK: A cut Edited Version was passed U uncut for mild threat for:

-Bamboo Gods and Iron Men is a 1974 Philippines/USA action crime comedy by Cesar Gallardo.
+Bamboo Gods and Iron Men is a 1974 Philippines/USA action crime comedy by Cesar

+Gallardo.
 With James Iglehart, Shirley Washington and Chiquito.

 Cut by the BBFC for 1974 cinema release. uncut in the US